 There are 4 tank connections.
 The difference in plumbing between a combined tank and the dedicated tank is that there is no cooler water outlet for house use.

-If installing water filtration, have the sediment filters placed before the storage tanks, to keep them clean, and to conserve water pressure to the house.
+Have sediment filters placed before the storage tanks, to keep them clean, and to conserve water pressure to the house.

 The following options may be necessary if working with a combination of limited roof space, an uninsulated solar array, and an uninsulated tank.
 95% of the time they aren't needed, and only add unnecessary cost and maintenance.